 High School Students

-Achieving Collegiate Excellence and Success (ACES) is a collaborative effort between Montgomery College, Montgomery County Public Schools, and the Universities at Shady Grove to support students and provide a seamless path to a bachelor's degree.
+ACESnew window is a collaborative effort between MC, Montgomery County Public Schools, and the Universities at Shady Grove to support students and provide a seamless path to a bachelor's degree.

 What else does MC offer for teens?
 Year-round classes like driver's ed, SAT/ACT prep classes, interactive classroom programs, and hundreds of online noncredit classes.

-Find out out all the steps you need to follow to become an MC student after graduating from high school, and meet our high school recruitment team.
+Find out all the steps you need to follow to become an MC student after graduating from high school, and meet our high school recruitment team.